eldipa/Hydra/test/gdb_mi.rst

 At the top most of the construction, the structured messages returned by GDB are AsyncRecords and ResultRecord.
-Both are a named list (possibly empty) of key-value pairs where each value can be a c-string, a list or a tuple, endig the list with a newline.
+Both are a named list (possibly empty) of key-value pairs where each value can be a c-string, a list or a tuple, ending the list with a newline.

 ::